 The Copperheads were not the predominant faction of the Democratic Party when the Civil War began.
 Their influence increased throughout the conflict due, in part, to the following events:

-- April 27, 1861: President Lincoln suspended the constitutionally guaranteed writ of habeas corpus on April 27, 1861.
-When Chief Justice Roger Taney, sitting as a federal circuit judge in the case of Ex parte Merryman, ruled that Lincoln had no constitutional authority to do so, the president ignored the Chief Justice’s ruling.
+- April 27, 1861: President Lincoln exercised his constitutional powers to suspend the writ of habeas corpus.
+In the case of Ex parte Merryman, Chief Justice Roger Taney, exercising his authority to hear habeas matters, ruled that Lincoln had no constitutional powers to suspend the writ of habeas corpus.
+Taney’s ruling did not change the president’s decision.
 Over the course of the next two years, the Lincoln administration and the Army imprisoned nearly 18,000 American citizens without bringing charges against them.

 - July 21, 1861: Confederate troops embarrassed the Union forces at the First Battle of Bull Run, inflicting nearly 3,000 casualties on the ill-prepared and overly confident Yankees.

 - April 16, 1862: President Lincoln signed an act abolishing slavery in the District of Columbia.

 - July 17, 1862: Congress passed the Militia Act empowering President Lincoln to order state governors to draft citizens into state militias to meet federal manpower quotas.

 - August 28–30, 1862: Confederate General Robert E. Lee’s Army of Northern Virginia routed Major General John Pope’s Army of Virginia at the Second Battle of Bull Run, costing the Union over 14,000 soldiers and paving the way for Lee to invade the North.